Create a Question Answering System in Python using NLP

 Output 3

-Query: What are popular Linux distributions?
+Query: What are the popular Linux distributions?

 Popular Linux distributions include Debian, Fedora Linux, and Ubuntu, which in itself has many different distributions and modifications, including Lubuntu and Xubuntu.